 Transportation Safety

-Safety is always top of mind when it comes to transportation planning at Pima Association of Governments.
-Through data-driven regional planning, PAG aims to help regional partners make better decisions on what measures are needed, and where, to meet transportation safety goals of each entity.
+Safety is always top of mind when it comes to transportation planning at Pima Association of Governments and one of several key federal planning factors.
+Through data-driven regional planning, PAG coordinates with its members to apply information that leads to better safety measures and assists partnering agencies in meeting their respective transportation safety goals.

 Safety planning focuses on how to reduce the risk of death and serious injury to all transportation users in the region.